Counteracting climate change – purchasing valuable natural areas from the NCC

 Since 2022, we have been supporting the Canadian organization—the Nature Conservancy of Canada—in acquiring, maintaining, and protecting pristine areas that

-The first edition of the „Indigenous Advisors” project ran from July 2023 to September 2024, directly engaging Indigenous Peoples of Canada in traditional territories, often adjacent to areas protected and managed by the NCC, in nature conservation activities.
-The project financed, among other things, the employment of Advisors (from local communities) to monitor the management processes of protected areas; and a series of training courses (Indigenous Insights training) for the NCC Team and interns.
-Grassroots, local initiatives of indigenous people were supported, both ecological in nature and the protection of biodiversity in the areas they inhabit, including: research on bird populations in Pays Plat First Nations, testing water quality in lakes (purchase of a water quality monitoring station for the Mamawmatawa Holistic Education Centre located on Constance Lake First Nation).
+The first edition of the “Indigenous Advisors” project ran from July 2023 to September 2024, directly engaging Indigenous Peoples of Canada in traditional territories – often adjacent to areas protected and managed by the NCC – in nature conservation activities.
+The project financed, among other things, the employment of advisors (from local communities) to monitor the preservation processes of NCC’s protected areas and a developed a series of training courses (Indigenous Insights training) for the NCC team.
+Grassroot local initiatives of Indigenous people were also supported.
+These projects, ecological in nature and focused on protecting the biodiversity in the areas they inhabit, included: research on bird populations in Pays Plat First Nations and testing water quality in lakes via the purchase of a water quality monitoring station (for the Mamawmatawa Holistic Education Centre located on Constance Lake First Nation).

-The project also included initiatives of a socio-cultural nature: thanks to the support of the FDJ, several ceremonies and meetings related to the celebration of the 150th anniversary of the founding of Canada were held for local indigenous communities, under the patronage of Grand Council Treaty 3, in which over 200 people participated.
+The project also included initiatives of a socio-cultural nature.
+Thanks to the support of the TTF, several ceremonies and meetings related to the celebration of the 150th anniversary of the founding of Canada were held for local Indigenous communities, under the patronage of Grand Council Treaty 3, in which over 200 people participated.
 A celebration for the community living in Wiikwemkoong Unceded Territory, organized by the leader of this community – Ogimaa Kwe Manitowabi (Chief Woman Manitowabi), was also co-financed.
-In addition, in consultation with nine different indigenous communities, a multi-phase archaeological survey was conducted in the MacMillan Nature Reserve to determine whether there were any traces of the cultural activities of traditional communities in these areas and to ensure that the NCC’s planned activities in these areas – wetland restoration – would not jeopardize the heritage of these communities.
+In addition, in consultation with nine different Indigenous communities, a multi-phase archaeological survey was conducted in the MacMillan Nature Reserve.
+The purpose was to determine whether there were any traces of the cultural activities of traditional communities in these areas and to ensure that the NCC’s planned activities in these areas – wetland restoration – would not jeopardize the archeological heritage of these communities.

-The project also supported cultural education activities for young people (financing, among other things, bus transportation for school trips for students of St. Joseph’s Anishnabek School in Sheshegwaning First Nation) and mental health issues, which are so important in the process of rebuilding their cultural identity by these communities after the trauma of colonization and forced assimilation.
+The project also financially supported cultural education activities for young Indigenous people.
+The financing, among other things, included transportation for school trips for students of St. Joseph’s Anishnabek School in Sheshegwaning First Nation and mental health awareness programming.
+Mental health education and resources are uniquely important for the process of rebuilding Indigenous cultural identity in these communities after the trauma of colonization and forced assimilation.

-Engaging Indigenous communities in the protection of valuable natural areas continues under the 3-year project „Indigenous Engagement Across Ontario 2025-28”, under which FDJ is funding the costs associated with establishing long-term relationships with additional communities living in territories adjacent to NCC-protected areas.
+Engaging Indigenous communities in the protection of valuable natural areas continues under the 3-year project “Indigenous Engagement Across Ontario 2025-28”.
+TFF is funding the costs associated with establishing long-term relationships with additional communities living in territories adjacent to NCC-protected areas.
 As part of the project, the NCC team will invite both new communities and those with which initial relationships have already been established to discussions and meetings.
 Moreover, as in the previous edition of the project, NCC will support communities in protecting, researching and monitoring the ecological condition of the areas they inhabit.

-Involvement in nature conservation activities of Canada’s Indigenous Peoples living on their traditional territories, which often border areas purchased and managed by The Nature Conservancy of Canada.
+Involvement in nature conservation activities by Canada’s Indigenous Peoples living on their traditional territories, which often border areas purchased and managed by The Nature Conservancy of Canada.

 From July 2023 to September 2024.